pytorch/tutorials/intermediate_source/FSDP_adavnced_tutorial.rst

 This tutorial introduces more advanced features of Fully Sharded Data Parallel (FSDP) as part of the Pytorch 1.12 release.
 To get familiar with FSDP, please refer to the `FSDP getting started tutorial <https://pytorch.org/tutorials/intermediate/FSDP_tutorial.html>`__.

-In this tutorial, we fine-tune a HuggingFace (HF) T5 model with FSDP for text summarization as the working example.
+In this tutorial, we fine-tune a HuggingFace (HF) T5 model with FSDP for text summarization task as a working example.

 The example uses Wikihow and for simplicty, we will showcase the training on a single node, P4dn instance with 8, A100 GPUs.
 We will soon have a blog post on large scale FSDP training on multi-node cluster, please stay tuned for that on the Pytorch medium channel.

 FSDP is a production ready package with focus on  ease of use, performance and long term support.
 One of the main benefits of FSDP is reducing the memory footprint on each GPU.
-This enables training of larger models with less required compute.
+This enables training of larger models with lower total memory vs DDP, and leverages the overlap of computation and communication to train models efficiently.
-This would also help to fit larger batch sizes during the training and ideally, positively impact the training speed and cost.
+This reduced memory pressure helps to fit larger batch sizes during training, and ideally, positively impact the training speed and cost.
 You can read more about PyTorch FSDP `here <https://pytorch.org/blog/introducing-pytorch-fully-sharded-data-parallel-api/>`__.